brufalo/brufalo.github.io/index.md

 ## Working papers
 "Resisting reform in the public sector: theory and historical evidence from the UK"

-"Regional Identity in Organisations: Evidence from the Western Front of WWI"
+"Regional Identity in Organisations: Evidence from the Western Front of WWI" (with Johann Ohler)

 ## Work in progress
 "Did pandemics cause mistrust during colonialism?
 Evidence from annual vaccination records in Colonial India"

-Building local institutions in colonial Nigeria
+Building local institutions in colonial Nigeria (with Jutta Bolt)

 The consequences of colonial vaccination in India